 Joined HCAH Family in Sept.
 2012

 Ingrid joined our family after moving down to NC from New England the summer of 2014.
 A classically trained pianist, she's adored animals since a child and always wanted to work in the veterinary world.
 She's worked as a receptionist and vet assistant at animal hospitals in Manhattan and New Hampshire and will be doing the same here.
 Whether it's taking vitals and a history in the exam room, checking you in or answering the phone - she does it all with a smile!
+Ingrid also takes care of all our website needs, creates all the fun posts on our Facebook and Instagram pages and tends to our PetDesk App.
 She lives with her boyfriend, a feral cat she tamed named Mrs. Socks, her cats Twitch and Sir Pounce, her adorable rat terrier Ollie and a lab mix named Reggie Ledoux.

 Joined HCAH Family in Aug.
 2014